Main menu

 Add project locales

-Edit project locales
+- Edit any locales

-Delete project locales
+- Delete any locales

 Add new assets

-Delete assets
+- Delete any assets

 Add new tags / flags